 |19-22 hours of controlled electives to total 72 hours of major requirements||22|

-If a student takes CHEM 1215 General Chemistry (LN), one hour will count as a controlled elective.
-If student completes CHEM 3015 The Chemistry of Organic Compounds, he/she must take 22 hours of controlled electives.
-If student completes CHEM 3053 Organic Chemistry, CHEM 3112 Organic Chemistry Lab and CHEM 3153 Organic Chemistry, he/she must take 19 hours of controlled electives.
+If a student takes CHEM 1215 Chemical Principles I (LN), one hour will count as a controlled elective.
+If student completes CHEM 3015 Survey of Organic Chemistry, he/she must take 22 hours of controlled electives.
+If student completes CHEM 3053 Organic Chemistry I, CHEM 3112 Organic Chemistry Laboratory and CHEM 3153 Organic Chemistry II, he/she must take 19 hours of controlled electives.

 Consult admissions requirements for specific professional programs.